3-Month-Old Feeding Schedule: How Often to Feed a Breastfed or Bottle-Fed Baby

 Feed by feed — you're figuring this out.

 Want to stop doing the mental math?
-Download Milk & Minutes free on the App Store — the predicted next feed window is on your lock screen from the moment you log your first feed.
+Download Milk & Minutes free on the App Store or Google Play — the predicted next feed window is on your lock screen from the moment you log your first feed.

 Sources